actions/importer-labs/jenkins/valet-audit-lab.md

 In this lab, you will use Valet to `audit` a Jenkins organization.
 The `audit` command can be used to scan a CI server and output a summary of the current pipelines.

-What happens behind the scenes is that Valet will perform a `dry-run` transformation on each of the Jenkins pipelines to its GitHub actions equivalent.
+What happens behind the scenes is that Valet will perform a `dry-run` transformation on each of the Jenkins pipelines into its GitHub actions equivalent.
 Once that process is complete, Valet will perform an aggregation of all of these transformed workflows.
-This summary can be used as a planning tool and to help you understand how complete of a migration is possible with Valet.
+This aggregate summary can be used as a planning tool and to help you understand how complete of a migration is possible with Valet.

 - [Prerequisites](#prerequisites)
 - [Perform an audit](#perform-an-audit)